 Religious Themed Art Paintings inside Houston's MFA

-The vast majority of the ones presented in this hub are from the earlier days with some of them estimated dates.
+The vast majority of the ones presented in this post are from the earlier days with some of them estimated dates.

 In some cases, those early artists are not even identified for certain and knowledgeable guesses have been made as to which master might have been the creator of such beautiful and inspired pieces of religious art.